Canadian Academic English Language Assessment: History

-CAEL Test Format
+Test format

 The language tasks and activities in the CAEL Assessment are systematically sampled from those that are commonly undertaken within the university academic community.
 The content for the tasks are drawn from introductory university courses at times when professors are introducing new topics to their students with the expectation that the students know little or nothing about the content.

 Topics for the CAEL Assessment are drawn from introductory university courses such as arts, sociology, anthropology, business, engineering, sports, law, and medicine.
 Possible topics include criminal behaviour, global warming, urban development, cultural diversity, weather systems, team management, competition, and organizational behaviour.

 The total allotted test time is approximately 145 minutes (2 hours and 25 minutes).
 Some test centres offer the CAEL Assessment over 2 days, with the Written Assessment and the OLT held on separate days.

 The CAEL Assessment has two parts: Part 1, the Written Assessment and Part 2, the Oral Language Test (OLT).

-Written Assessment
+Written assessment

 Reading

 The time allotted for the Reading section is 55 minutes.
 Test takers are given two readings that are on the same topic as the Listening and Writing components.

 The readings are taken from the following sources: